Joha Park

 [firstname][lastname] AT gmail.com

-After I joined the Chung lab as a postdoc, I focused on hydrogel-based tissue engineering (review) and microscopy imaging data analysis.
-I developed eMAP which maximally preserves epitopes by purely physical tissue-gel hybridization.
-It enables superresolution imaging on a cleared and expanded tissue-gel that maintains exceptional antigenicity.
+Before Intellia, I was a postdoc in the Chung lab.
+I had worked on hydrogel-based tissue engineering (review) and microscopy imaging data analysis.
+I developed eMAP which enables superresolution imaging on a cleared and expanded tissue-gel that maintains exceptional antigenicity.
 Typical datasets I analyzed were large-scale confocal/light-sheet microscopy images of those tissue-gel hybrids, which require dedicated machine learning techniques and efficient parallelization of computation.

 recent news